-Over the last year we have partnered with some schools to have links to their school catalogs and the Reading Counts information.
+Continue to partner with some schools to have links to their school catalogs and the Reading Counts information.
 Choctaw Nicoma Park schools have a link to the MLS website.
-(Several of the elementary schools have a link to our website specifically-we continue to maintain a link to the school library catalogs for all the CNP schools.
-We can use this link to confirm the AR levels for parents.)

 Look for additional ways to be involved in the community at local events.
 This includes Old Timer's Day, Land Run Days, and Christmas in Choctaw.